Digital-Forensics-Discord-Server/LawEnforcementResources/README.md

 ## Free Training

 * [NW3C - Online Training](https://www.nw3c.org/online-training) - Free online training provided by NW3C.
 Great for padding the CV with training!
+US LE only.
+Outside US LE may have to contact NW3C to ask for access, but I can't promise LE outside of the USA can access the training.
 * [Texas A&M TEEX - Cybersecurity](https://teex.org/program/cybersecurity/) - Any class with the FEMA logo (A) is free!
 Stock up on the certificates of completion!

 ## Ransomware Decryption Resources